 Falsification or fabrication of data, plagiarism, including duplicate publication of the authors’ own work without proper citation, and misappropriation of the work are all unacceptable.
-Any cases of ethical misconduct will be treated seriously and will be dealt with by the Managing Board.
+Any cases of ethical misconduct will be treated seriously and will be dealt with by the Executive Board.

 If it is suspected that any of the above has taken place, the article in question will be removed from the website pending revision.

 The Editorial Staff will ensure that authors are able to operate within safe and ethical boundaries in order to share their ideas to the benefit of the community.

 Our staff will be treated with dignity and respect in all aspects of their work.

 Strife Blog and Journal is committed to maintaining the high standards of research ethics in the disciplines we operate within.
 The editorial team will use all available means to verify that authors report on their findings accurately and truthfully and share their analysis and expertise to the benefit of the community.